-Upon completion of the Definitive Agreement, Tarku will issue 3,000,000 common shares to the Vendors in consideration for the Projects (see subsequent event note).
-The shares will be subject to resale restrictions of 4 equal period of 6 month each and a right of first refusal will allow Tarku the opportunity to place these shares with existent shareholders at prevailing market price.
+In accordance with the Definitive Agreement, on April 30, 2021, Tarku issued 3,000,000 common shares to the Vendors in consideration for the Projects.
+The shares are subject to resale restrictions of 4 equal period of 6 month each and a right of first refusal will allow Tarku the opportunity to place these shares with existent shareholders at prevailing market price.

 At each anniversary date over the 3 years, Tarku will pay US\$175,000 to the vendors of which a minimum of US\$50,000 will be a cash payment and US\$125,000 will be paid either in shares or in cash at the Companies discretion.
 In addition, the signing of this agreement, also allows Tarku to acquire additional 33 patented claims in the historical area of Tombstone under agreement between third parties and the Vendors, namely the Rohe, Corkran, and Turner Options (The "Options").
 These agreements are separate and independent from the Unpatented Claims Agreement.
 These Options require various cash payments with a total cost of US\$ 700,000.
 The payments are spread out until July 2025 for the Rohe Option, until October 2021 for the Corkran Option, and July 2023 for the Turner Option.
 Tarku will also issue 50,000 shares for the Corkran Option.
-At the end of each Option acquisition, the patented claims will be added to the above Unpatented Claim Agreement to form the 75% Tarku, 25% Vendor JV Partnership..
+At the end of each Option acquisition, the patented claims will be added to the above Unpatented Claim Agreement to form the 75% Tarku, 25% Vendor JV Partnership.